linode/docs/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-18-04/index.md

         sudo rm -f /etc/nginx/sites-enabled/default

 3. Website configuration files should be kept in `/etc/nginx/sites-available/`.
-Create a configuration file inside this directory with the following content.
+Create a configuration file inside this directory with the example content.
 Replace *example.com* with your domain in both the file name and in the file's contents:

     {{< file "/etc/nginx/sites-available/example.com" nginx >}}
 server {